irena-flextool/flextool/docs/reference.md

 ## Groups

 Groups are used to make constraints that apply to a group of nodes, units and/or connections.
-A group is defined by creating a group object and then creating a relationship between the group and its members.
-The membership relationship classes are `group__node`, `group__unit`, `group__connection`, `group__unit__node`, `group__connection__node` and `reserve__upDown__group`.
+A group is defined by creating a group entity and then creating an entity between the group and its members.
+The membership entity classes are `group__node`, `group__unit`, `group__connection`, `group__unit__node`, `group__connection__node` and `reserve__upDown__group`.
 The choice of group members depends on what the group is trying to achieve.
 For instance a group that limits investments could have a set of `units` included in the group.

 ### Capacity limits for nodes, units and connections